97harsh/97harsh.github.io/about.md

   Hi, I am Harsh.
 I am currently doing my MS in AI from Boston University.
 </p>

-If you have somehoughts you can reach out to me at harshsrharsh@gmail.com
+If you have somethoughts you can reach out to me at harshsrharsh@gmail.com

 Thanks for reading !!